maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Threats-and-Mitigation.md

     _(depends on industry and value of proprietary data)_

 ---
+## Mitigation Strategies per Threat Type

+Effective cybersecurity requires tailored defenses for each threat domain.
+Below are key mitigation approaches suited to each type.

+#### Attacks – Mitigation Strategies

+- **Firewalls & Intrusion Detection/Prevention Systems (IDS/IPS):** Block and monitor unauthorised access attempts.

+- **Regular Patch Management:** Keep systems and software updated to close off known vulnerabilities.

+- **Network Segmentation:** Limit lateral movement within the network in case of a breach.

+- **Rate Limiting & DDoS Protection:** Use tools like Cloudflare or AWS Shield to absorb or deflect traffic floods.

+- **Strong Authentication Mechanisms:** Implement MFA and enforce complex password policies to reduce brute-force success rates.

+#### Deception – Mitigation Strategies

+- **Security Awareness Training:** Educate staff to recognise phishing, social engineering, and suspicious communication patterns.

+- **Email Filtering & Spoofing Protection:** Deploy filters to block known malicious domains and enable SPF, DKIM, and DMARC.

+- **Simulated Phishing Campaigns:** Run fake attacks internally to measure and improve staff responses.

+- **Zero Trust Principles:** Don't assume internal users are inherently trustworthy; verify all access attempts.

+- **URL & Attachment Sandboxing:** Analyse potentially malicious links and attachments before they reach the end user.

+#### Malware – Mitigation Strategies

+- **Endpoint Detection & Response (EDR):** Continuously monitor for and isolate malicious activity at the endpoint level.

+- **Anti-malware & Antivirus Software:** Use real-time scanning and heuristic analysis to detect known and emerging threats.

+- **Application Whitelisting:** Only allow approved applications to run on systems.

+- **Regular Backups (Offline & Immutable):** Maintain up-to-date backups to recover data in case of ransomware or data corruption.

+- **Least Privilege Principle:** Restrict user permissions so that malware has minimal access if it does get in.
 ## Mitigation Strategies per Attacker Type

 Security mitigation involves a combination of **preventive**, **detective**, and **responsive** controls.
 Below is a breakdown of recommended mitigations for each threat type: